ethobob/task-manager/README.md

 You can also use the advanced command-based interface.
 You can see a list of all commands by typing "todo help":

-"todo clear" - clears the screen
+- "todo clear" - clears the screen
-\n"todo add (name)" - adds a task to the list
+- "todo add (name)" - adds a task to the list
-"todo remove (id)" - removes a task from the list "todo edit (id) (characteristic) (new value)" - changes a value from a task "todo sort (characteristic)" - sorts tasks by characteristic "todo list" - lists all tasks
+- "todo remove (id)" - removes a task from the list
+- "todo edit (id) (characteristic) (new value)" - changes a value from a task
+- "todo sort (characteristic)" - sorts tasks by characteristic
+- "todo list" - lists all tasks
-"todo exit" - exits the program
+- "todo exit" - exits the program